uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_change_log.rst

 * :cpp:member:`mfxExtVppAuxData::RepeatedFrame` flag is actual again and returned back from deprecation state.
 * Clarified GPUCopy control behavior.
 * Introduced MFX_FOURCC_XYUV FourCC for non-alpha packed 4:4:4 format.
-* Notice added to the :cpp:member:`mfxFrameSurfaceInterface::OnComplete` to claify when library can call this callback.
+* Notice added to the :cpp:member:`mfxFrameSurfaceInterface::OnComplete` to clarify when library can call this callback.
 * New product names for platforms: